asimsarwar/python-course/python-openai-javascript-api/README.md

 1. Login or Signup with: https://platform.openai.com/
 2. Generate API Key: https://platform.openai.com/api-keys

-# Python require package:
+# Python install and require package:
+1. To run the python or .py files, follow the following steps:
+2. Install python from https://www.python.org/downloads/ as per your operating system.
+3. Open your command terminal and type below 2 commands
 	1. pip install openai
 	2. pip install python-dotenv
+4. Install Vs code.
+5. Open Vs code and select your project folder.
+6. Open your selected files.
+7. Click on play icon on the top right side inside Vs code.
+8. OR Please see the attached run-python-project-vs-code.png file.

+# OR Please see the attached run-python-project-vs-code.png file.

 # Javascript require package:
 1. Must install Node.js